isomerpages/imda-oin/_ongoing-national-innovation-challenges/1a-national-challenge-1.md

 <h5>What We Are Looking For</h5>

 1. Viable solution that increases manpower productivity and safety – A solution that captures images/ shapes/ contours, identify and flag out fault conditions and automatically generating alerts and reports.<br>
-2. Quick detection of faults and response time – The system shall reduce the reaction time between fault identification and rectification.
+2. Quick detection of faults and response time – The system shall reduce the reaction time between fault identification and rectification.<br><br>

 <a href="https://gov-pact.ipi-singapore.org/challenges/challenge-statement-1-inspection-estate-asset-virtual-inspection-which-omits-manual" >Learn More</a>
           </li>